nmedia82/sync-wc-google/readme.txt

 4. Settings page

 == Changelog ==
+= 6.13 December 1, 2022 =
+* Bug fixed: Grouped products were not being synced and fetched, now it is fixed.
 = 6.12 September 1, 2022 =
 * Bug fixed: HTML entities were not decoding in short_description and title = 6.11 August 22, 2022 =